-Previously, we had entered into a Loan Purchase and Sale Agreement with 1st Financial Bank USA ("1st Financial") dated as of December 24, 2014, as amended (the "1st Financial LPSA").
-1st Financial bought senior positions in the loans they purchased, generally 50% of each loan.
-1st Financial generally receives the interest rate we charge the borrower (with a floor of 10%) on their portion of the loan balance, and we receive the rest of the interest and all of the loan fee.
-We service the loans.
-There is an unlimited right for us to call any loan sold, however in any case of such call, a minimum of 4% of the commitment amount of 1st Financial must have been received by 1st Financial in interest, or we must make up the difference.
-Also, 1st Financial has a put option, which is limited to 10% of the funding made by 1st Financial under all loans purchased in the trailing 12 months.
+We service the loans we sell in our purchase and sale agreements.
+There is typically an unlimited right for us to call any loan sold, however in some cases of such call, a minimum of 4% of the commitment amount of the buyer must have been received by buyer, or we must make up the difference.
+Also, Builder Finance has a put option, which is limited to 10% of the funding provided by Builder Finance under all loans purchased in the trailing 12 months.